ohenley/ib-rest/readme.md

 - ib-rest really is just a convenient RESTful layer over the more involved [ib-ada](https://github.com/ohenley/ib-ada) communication engine.
 For a more thorough discussion on the technical implications of interfacing IB technologies please consult its [readme](https://github.com/ohenley/ib-ada).

 ## Status
 - First.
-This library should work out of the box as I am using it daily.
+This application should work out of the box as I am using it daily.
 My experience is that it is debugged and quite robust as-is.
 - Being lean and mean, it has a limited scope.
 See [Limitations](#Limitations).
 - The available endpoints are documented in the [Usage](#Usage) section.